kushalpagolu/EpocX_Tello_Final_Submission/readme.md

    - All features are concatenated to form a single feature vector for each second of data.

+---

-# To know more abot the preprocessing and feature extraction methods used, you can scroll down to the _'Why This Pipeline Matters'_ section.
+## To know more about the preprocessing and feature extraction methods used, you can scroll down to the _'Why This Pipeline Matters'_ section.